01spirit/tsbs/docs/timestream.md

 #### loader.db-specific.use-current-time (type: `boolean`, default: `false`)

-Use the current local timestamp when creating the records to load.
+Use the current local newSeries when creating the records to load.
 Usefull when you don't want to worry about the retention period vs simulated period.

 #### loader.db-specific.mag-store-retention-in-days (type: `int`, default: `180`)